 The Mekong Infrastructure Tracker database builds on existing data to present a comprehensive source of information on energy, transportation, and water infrastructure in the Mekong countries.

 Open source software for climate, weather and hydrology

-The NASAaccess R package is an open source software package under NASA Open Source Agreement (NASA-1.3) that can access, format, and generate gridded ASCII tables of climate (CIMP5) and weather data (GPM, TRMM, GLDAS) needed to drive various hydrological models, such as SWAT, VIC, and RHESSys.
+The NASAaccess is an open-source R software package under NASA Open Source Agreement (NASA-1.3) that can access, format, and generate gridded ASCII tables of climate (CMIP6, CMIP5) and weather data (GPM, TRMM, GLDAS) needed to drive various hydrological models, such as SWAT, VIC, and RHESSys.
 NASAaccess package is part of NASA Applied Sciences program vision Improving Lives by Looking to Earth.

 National Center for Environmental Information (NCEI) by NOAA

 When it was established in 1961, the US National Oceanographic Data Center was the first such organization in the world.
 Today, including NCEI, there are national oceanographic data centers and similar organizations in approximately 50 countries including Argentina, Canada, France, Germany, the People's Republic of China, Russia, and the United Kingdom.
 In addition to data exchanges carried out through international organizations, NCEI also conducts direct bilateral data exchanges with data centers in dozens of countries.

 NOAA National Weather Service: Southeast Asia Weather and Climate

 NOAA produces weekly weather and climate guidance for Southeast Asia using a suite of numerical models that rely on observed and satellite data.
 Daily, 7-day and 30-day precipitation totals and max/min temperature charts are prepared using observed (GTS) data.
 NOAA’s Climate Prediction Center uses CMORPH (CPC MORPHing Technique) to produce a satellite-derived precipitation analysis at very high special and temporal resolution.